Curtin horse paddock walk directions

 11. Follow the track ignoring all branches to the right across the creek until the main track crosses the creek with a high metal guard rail on either side.

 12. After crossing the creek, continue on the track up hill to gates on the left.
 Go through the gap in the larger gate, or use the small pedestrian gate (closing it securely behind you), and turn right to follow the fenceline up hill.

-Again, if there are horses in this paddock, put your dog on leash.
+Again, take care if there are horses in this paddock.

 13. Continue following the fence line until you come to a timber step-through at the top of the hill.
 Ignore the step-throughs in the gates leading into the wind break.